 Advocacy is promoting and defending another person’s rights, needs and interests.

 An advocate is someone who speaks up for others.
-An advocate might find information, go along to meetings as a support person, or write letters for another person.
+An advocate might find information, go to meetings as a support person, or write letters for another person.

 You can be an advocate for your child.